cdaein/vite-plugin-ssam-replicate/README.md

 import { defineConfig, loadEnv } from "vite";
 import { ssamReplicate } from "vite-plugin-ssam-replicate";

-// Store Replicate API Key in `.env.DEV.local` file
+// Store Replicate API Key in `.env.DEV.local` file. ex. `REPLICATE_API_KEY=abcd1234`
+// Then, pass it to the plugin like `apiKey: envVars.REPLICATE_API_KEY`.
-// and make sure not to share with anyone! const envVars = loadEnv("DEV", process.cwd(), "REPLICATE_");
+// Make sure not to share the key with anyone! const envVars = loadEnv("DEV", process.cwd(), "REPLICATE_");

 export default defineConfig({